Collage of a natural disaster, women going through a food line, and hands gripped together in solidarity

 Trauma, Social Processes, and Resilience Lab

 The Trauma, Social Processes, and Resilience Lab (TSPR) conducts original research on how people cope with—and successfully adapt to—significant life stressors.
-These stressors may be acute and outside the range of usual human experience, such as bereavement, traumatic injury, terrorist attack, natural disaster, and military deployment, or more normative experiences that most of us will confront at some time, such as divorce, unemployment, childbirth, romantic break-ups, and academic stress.
-We’re particularly interested in the different ways that people respond to acute stress, the role of social factors in our adaptation, and individual differences that contribute to successful adaptation, including stress appraisals, emotion regulation, and dispositional coping strategies.
-We're also interested in the ways that acute stress can stimulate social connection and improve psychological functioning, which we describe as "psychosocial gains from adversity" (PGA).
-Finally, we examine the way screen use and social media can impede social interaction, alter perceptions of others, and affect broad dimensions of psychological functioning.
-We address these questions in cross-sectional survey, longitudinal field, and experimental laboratory research, using trauma-exposed, normative, and student samples.
+These may be acute and outside the range of usual human experience, such as the COVID-19 pandemic, bereavement, traumatic injury, terrorist attack, natural disaster, and military deployment, or more normative experiences that most of us will confront at some time, such as divorce, unemployment, childbirth, romantic break-ups, and academic stress.
+Our research focuses on how relationships and social connections help during these times, how individuals respond differently to the same events, and how adversity can even foster personal growth—what we call "psychosocial gains from adversity" (PGA).

 News and Publications

-• October 2020
+2020

-Dr. Mancini was interviewed by Psychology Today in relation to the impact of the pandemic, specifically its widely-varying effects.
+Anthony Mancini, PhD, was interviewed by Psychology Today in relation to the impact of the pandemic, specifically its widely-varying effects.

 A network analysis of grief and personality disorder symptoms was published at Frontiers in Psychology, entitled "Understanding complicated grief symptoms and patterns of personality disorder symptoms in a substance users sample: A network analysis approach."
 Laura Masferrer-Boix, the first author, spent a semester working in the TSPR lab, and we collaborated with her on this paper.
-We're pleased to see her work come to fruition.
-Nice job!

 An article examining the role of threat appraisals and neuroticism in generating intrusive memories was also published at Anxiety, Stress, & Coping.
 All the co-authors on this paper are former members of the TSPR lab.

-Dr. Mancini was asked to be the co-Chief Editor at Anxiety, Stress, & Coping, a Taylor & Francis journal.
+Anthony Mancini, PhD, was asked to be the co-Chief Editor at Anxiety, Stress, & Coping, a Taylor & Francis journal.
 He had been serving as an Associate Editor, and he's delighted to be working with Patrick Gaudreau as co-editor.

 Lab members had a poster accepted at the Association for Psychological Science (APS) national conference.
 "Mancini, A.D., Blumberg, A., Iseman, J., & Lynch, R. (2020, May 25-27).
 Natural Disaster Reduces Attachment Avoidance: A Prospective Quasi-Experimental Study [Conference presentation].
 Association for Psychological Science 2020 Convention, Chicago, IL, United States."

 (May 22).
 We just posted a preprint of a manuscript on PsyArXiv entitled "Threat appraisals have causal effects on intrusive memories: An experiment with replication."
-Here we used random assignment and follow up surveys to examine how threat appraisal influences intrusive memory one, three, five, and seven days later.
+Here we used random assignment and follow-up surveys to examine how threat appraisal influences intrusive memory one, three, five, and seven days later.
 We found that threat appraisal is a crucial factor, a finding that replicated across two samples and outcome measures.

 (May 1).
 Our PTSD network paper "PTSD Near and Far: Symptom Networks from Two to 12 Months After the Virginia Tech Campus Shootings" was accepted at Clinical Psychological Science!
 In a collaboration with Heather Littleton, Amie Grills, and Payton Jones, we found that symptom to symptom relationships (i.e., PTSD networks) change over time.